react-boilerplate/react-boilerplate/docs/general/introduction.md

 We use [container/component architecture](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.4rmjqneiw). `containers/` contains React components which are connected to the redux store. `components/` contains dumb React components which depend on containers for data.
 Generally, you'd want to treat one webpage (such as Login, Home etc.) as one container and a small part (such as Login form, Navigation bar) of that page as a component.
 But there are no rigid rules.
 You can bend this structure to your needs.

 ### `internals/`
 You can call this area the build engine of your `app/`.
-Your source code cannot be executed as-is in the web broweser.
+Your source code cannot be executed as-is in the web browser.
 It needs to pass through webpack to get converted into a form that web browsers understand.

 `internals/webpack`: You'll most probably use EcmaScript 6 or EcmaScript 7 to write the source code of your app.
 [EcmaScript](http://stackoverflow.com/a/33748400/5241520) is the standard for JavaScript.
 Most people are still using browsers which understand EcmaScript 5.
 So your code must be [transpiled](https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them) into browser-understandable code.
 To apply the transpiler to your source code, you will use webpack.
 Feeling the jitters already?
 [Don't worry](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.d2uasw2n6).
 Take a tea-break and then read on.